geo4lib/geo4lib.github.io/docs/get-involved.md

 # Get Involved

-Geo4Lib is open to anyone interested in building, improving, or sustaining geospatial infrastructure in libraries.
+Geo4Lib is open to anyone interested in geospatial resources and services in libraries.
 Here are a few ways to connect and contribute:

 ## Join Community Meetings & Events